bugzilla/bugzilla/docs/en/rst/upgrading/upgrading-with-git.rst

 :command:`git pull`

-XXX What is the best way to pull latest stable?
+.. todo:: What is the best way to pull latest stable?

 .. _upgrade-database: